wp-plugins/spam-free-wordpress/readme.txt

 Spam Free WordPress is a comment spam blocking plugin that blocks 100% of the automated spam with zero false positives.

 This plugin was born out of necessity in September of 2007.
 A comment spam fighting plugin was needed that could handle huge visitor traffic, and huge spam attacks.
-Today the plugin can scale to handle any amount of traffic or spam.
+Today the plugin can scale to handle any amount of comment spam on the highest traffic blogs.

-It is my goal for Spam Free WordPress to help WordPress become the world's first and only comment spam free blogging platform.
-This goal can only be met if you activate the link on the plugin settings page back to the plugin homepage, and tell others about the plugin.

 = Spam Free WordPress Features =

+This is the easiest comment spam plugin you'll ever use.
+Works right out of the box.

  1. Automatically blocks 100% of automated comment spam
- 2. Local manual spam and ban policy set with local IP address blocklist
+ 2. Local IP address blocklist for manual spam
- 3. Global manual spam and ban policy set with remote IP address blocklist
- 4. Virtually zero database load under the heaviest spam conditions.
+ 3. Almost zero database load under the heaviest spam conditions.
- 5. Zero false positives
+ 4. Zero false positives
- 6. Option to strip HTML from comments
+ 5. Option to strip HTML from comments
- 7. No CAPTCHA
+ 6. No CAPTCHA
- 8. Saves time and money by eliminating the need to empty the comment spam folder
+ 7. Saves time and money by eliminating the need to empty the comment spam folder
- 9. Over 192,000 Spam Free Blogs and Counting!
+ 8. Over 210,000 Spam Free Blogs and Counting!

 Comment spam damages a blog's SEO ranking.
 This plugin preserves your SEO.

-The comment form can be secured with an invisible password, a clickable password field, or a click password button.
-There is other security also built-in that works automatically.

-With the invisible password turned on, the reader doesn't even know there are security checks being performed.
-The reader just leaves a comment, and spam bots are blocked.
+The comment form is secured in the background, so your readers just see your comment form.

 Read about how Spam Free WordPress works in detail on the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.